the montibon company

 In order to do this properly, the artist must set aside things that they have been taught that will impede their internal artistic development.
 This process of self-construction and de-construction, of nurturing and pruning, making and remaking, is continuous throughout an artist's life.
 An artist must develop a capacity for patience and tenacity, and not give into the conforming, soul-crushing forces that surround them.

-When I use the word "artist" or "artists" in these writings, I am specifically referring to visual artists focused on originating the new, whether it be in the realm of painting, sculpture, photography, or the varieties of design, from practical to fanciful, including architecture and interior design, fashion, furniture, product and graphic design.
-Creating the new, by the way, may encompass everything from the concept of originality, to the variety of approaches incorporating some form appropriation, from papier colle to remixes, mashups and readymades.
+During the course of my teaching experience, I have taught university students and working professionals working in every form and in every medium: musicians, filmmakers, writers, graphic designers, interface designers, and so on.
+But for the purposes of PHOTO | GRAPHIC | IMAGE | ARTS, when I use the word "artist" or "artists" I am specifically referring to visual artists focused on originating the new, whether it be in the realm of painting, sculpture, photography, or the varieties of design, including architecture and interior design, fashion, furniture, product and graphic design.

 To be an artist requires critical thinking as a way of life.
 It involves directly experiencing life, seeing acutely and feeling deeply—not just note taking in the lecture hall and looking at other people's work.
 It involves constant questioning, not just of authority, but of everything, particularly those things that are commonly accepted as "givens"—common notions about meaning, perception and the nature of reality.
-Since language, image and symbology are the primary tools for propagating the norms of the prevailing society, attention to the subtleties of language, image and symbology are crucial.
+Since language, image and symbology are the primary tools for propagating the norms of the prevailing society, attention to the subtleties of language, image and symbology are crucial to the artist.

 In addition to assuring that one is not blindly accepting the preconceptions of others, the development of an artist involves the willful destruction of one's own preconceptions—among the most difficult things to do.
 The earlier that one starts down this path the easier it is.
 Becoming an artist is not something one accomplishes—it is a painstaking, yet exhilirating, lifelong process.
 One cannot simply print up a business card with the title "Artist" or "Designer", on it and consider the job done.
 One has to become an artist, again, every morning when one rises.

-Becoming an artist again each day requires continuous challenging of oneself.
-Habit and laziness are poison to the artist.
-It is important for the artist to do something extremely difficult, every day.
-The challenge does not need to be artistic in nature, but it should be a real challenge, such as reconciling with a difficult parent or sibling, or tackling one's fears head-on, (such as fears of heights or of public speaking); or doing something that requires extreme attention and skill, such as learning to ice climb or ride a motorcycle.
-Life is not a theme park, and more than anything an artist must truly live life.
+What is a real challenge?
+A real challenge may be reconciling with a difficult parent or sibling, or tackling one's fears head-on, (such as fears of heights or of public speaking); or doing something that requires extreme attention and skill, such as learning to ice climb or ride a motorcycle.
 It is important that the outcome of the challenge rest entirely in your own hands.
-If your heart isn't pounding, if the hairs are not standing up on the back of your neck, if you are not weak in the knees, or feeling slightly ill... it's not a true challenge.
+If your heart isn't pounding, if the hair is not standing up on the back of your neck, if you are not weak in the knees, or feeling slightly ill... it's not a true challenge.
+Life is not a theme park or a game, and more than anything, an artist must truly live life in order to produce work of substance.

 Some of the thoughts we will cover include: the notions, preconceptions, misconceptions and downright delusional thinking surrounding art, photography, graphics, images and art derived from photographic images: the formation of imagery by complex neural and nervous system actions and interactions; memories of images; binocular vision, evil twins, mirror images, reflections and self-reflection; and the relationship of imagery to vision.